elsiechen/To-Do-List/README.md

 - Use webpack to organize and bundle modules including dependencies, image and assets into optimized files that can be efficiently loaded by web browsers.
 - Use ES6 Modules to organize code into separate files to make it easier to maintain and reuse code within project.
+- Use ESlint to perform JavaScript style guides

 ## Credits